Skip to content

 Hip dysplasia can be caused by a development abnormality or lack of growth.
 Contributing factors for hip dysplasia are first born babies (as there is not as much room in-utero), baby girls and breech babies.
 Breech birth babies can have hip dysplasia because they are born in a position that stretches the hips.
 Hip dysplasia is almost 10 times more likely where there is a family history.
 Wrapping or swaddling a baby’s lower limbs with the knees pushed together also predisposes to hip dysplasia, and should be avoided.

 Early diagnosis of hip dysplasia ensures the best possible outcomes.
+The diagnosis of hip dysplasia varies depending on the age of the patient.
+For infants, screening typically involves physical exams and ultrasounds to detect any abnormalities in the hip joint.
+In older children, teens, and adults, diagnostic techniques include X-rays and MRIs, which provide detailed images of the hip structure.
+These methods ensure an accurate diagnosis, allowing for timely and appropriate treatment.
 If you have any concerns with your child’s hips, please speak with your GP, Paediatrician or CaFHS nurse.
 Some will be detected by examining your child, some children will need an ultrasound or x-ray to confirm the diagnosis.

 Most mild hip instability improves spontaneously.
 Infant hip dysplasia needing treatment occurs in approximately 2-3 children per thousand.
 The aim of treatment is to make the ball sit properly in the socket, become stable in the socket and help the shape of the ball and socket to develop more normally.
-Treatment in younger children usually involves bracing.
-In older children or if bracing fails, surgery may be required.
+Hip dysplasia treatment depends on the severity of the condition and the age of the patient.
+In infants, non-surgical options like bracing can help guide the hip joint into the correct position as it develops.
+For older children and adults, physical therapy is often recommended to strengthen the muscles around the hip.
+In more severe cases, surgical options, including hip replacement, may be necessary to correct the joint and prevent further complications.

 Healthy Hips Australia https://www.healthyhipsaustralia.org.au/